-Rye Druzin is a reporter and photographer currently based in San Antonio, Texas.
-He is originally from California and has been reporting since May 2013.
+Rye Druzin is a reporter and photographer currently based in Houston, Texas.
+Originally from California, he has been reporting since May 2013.
 From October 2013 to January 2014 he reported in Israel on human rights issues in the region and in country, specifically the plight facing African asylum seekers who fled North African countries to Israel, only to find themselves denied opportunities to apply for asylum.

 In August 2014 he moved to Midland, Texas, a legacy oil town in West Texas on the brink of embracing the shale oil and gas revolution.
 Just three months later the bottom fell out of the oil industry, and Rye spent the next two years writing about the oil downturn in West and South Texas, which was described as the worst since the 1980s.
 He reported on how oil and gas companies saw their business dry up and the ripple effects throughout the economy, which extended to small business owners, school districts, and local governments.

-Since the end of 2016 he has continued to focus on the oil and gas industry in Texas and its halting rebound, infrastructure constraints and efforts to export more Texas crude oil abroad.
+Since the end of 2016 through Jan.
+2019 he focused on the oil and gas industry in Texas and its halting rebound, infrastructure constraints and efforts to export more Texas crude oil abroad.
 He has also covered the utility power industry and its struggle to integrate increased amounts of renewable energy sources and how the utility industry is struggling to balance growing demand with what's next for power generation.

 As a reporter and photographer his work has been published in the San Antonio Express-News, Houston Chronicle, San Francisco Chronicle, and the Victoria Advocate.